 SF / UDIST–300 / 15 sessions

 Prerequisite: Jr standing

-This course satisfies an Upper Division Interdisciplinary Studio requirement or a Studio Elective.
+This course satisfies the Upper Division Interdisciplinary Studio requirement or a Studio Elective.

-The following summer study abroad and off-campus courses also satisfy an Upper Division Interdisciplinary studio:
+The following summer study-abroad courses also satisfy an Upper Division Interdisciplinary Studio: